rgoodie/soc_boxauth/README.md

 # Disclaimer
 This is as-is code.
 I'm doing my best, but I wouldn't use this on production servers just yet.
 I welcome pull requests, suggestions, patches, issues through github.
 I'm building this as part of a larger project at work.
 I'll push code as I have the chance to work on this project.
 But, we warned, it's not as polished as it could be. **Use at your own risk.**

+# Request for help, I could use
+- a code review
+- help to useful write test
+- port to BackdropCMS